jjfiv/cs145-f2020/src/complexity.md

 ## Conclusion

 Theoretical Complexity is a broad topic and is still an open a research area.
-We have described complexity as being "like counting semicolons" along with Big-O notation to provide a general tool to discuss which functions or methods are most efficient, but we have done so quite informally here.
+We have described complexity as being "like counting statements" along with Big-O notation to provide a general tool to discuss which functions or methods are most efficient, but we have done so quite informally here.